How to Deal with Difficult Employees as a New Manager

 An S personality is reliable and consistent; you can always count on them to get the job.

-Finally, a C personality is extremely detail oriented.
-They’re critical of their own works and others and ensure everything is done perfectly.
+Finally, a C personality is highly detail-oriented.
+They're critical of their works and others and ensure everything is done perfectly.

 What Happens When the 4 Employee Personality Types are Unsupported at Work